 On March 13, 2006, Shigeru Miyamoto was knighted into the Ordre des Arts et des Lettres with fellow game developers Michel Ancel and Frédérick Raynal.

-As of 2006, Miyamoto is Director and General Manager of Nintendo Entertainment Analysis and Development along with long-time Nintendo veteran Takashi Tezuka, and it is the largest of Nintendo's divisions.
-Nintendo EAD develops the majority of Nintendo's games, including Mario, Zelda, and Pikmin titles.
+Miyamoto was also Director and General Manager of Nintendo Entertainment Analysis and Development along with long-time Nintendo veteran Takashi Tezuka, the largest of Nintendo's divisions, until it was merged with the Software Planning & Development unit in September 2015 to form Nintendo Entertainment Planning & Development.
+Nintendo EAD developed the majority of Nintendo's games, including Mario, Zelda, and Pikmin titles.